 Online Salary Expense Transfers (sometimes referred to as OSETs) serve to both initiate and document adjustments and corrections to salary expenditures.
 As a best practice, these transfers should be completed prior to certification of the FEC to prevent the need for effort recertification.
 A salary transfer should be prepared whenever the percent of effort performed is materially less than or greater than the percent of salary charged to a sponsored project.

-Online Salary Expense Transfers processed via MyFinancial.Desktop (MyFD) are reflected on the online FEC the next business day after posting in MyFD.
+Online Salary Expense Transfers processed via MyFD are reflected on the online FEC the next business day after posting in MyFD.
 This allows departments the ability to process the salary transfer and then have the faculty member certify the faculty effort certification (FEC) form online.

 However, when the faculty member has certified the FEC prior to the salary transfer being processed, a recertification might be necessary.
 If recertification is processed online, no supporting documentation is needed.
 All post certification salary transfers and post certification cost share commitment changes are captured with an online recertification.

-Recertification of the FEC is only required if the level of effort on the sponsored project changes.
+Recertification of the FEC is only required if the level of effort on the sponsored award changes.
 Recertifications are not required when:

-- Documenting the transfer of salaries to a sub-budget number as long as it does not change the percent effort on the project for the respective FEC cycle,
+- Documenting the transfer of salaries to a sub-budget number as long as it does not change the percent effort on the Award for the respective FEC cycle,

-- The salary transfer is from a parent budget to a sub budget or a sub budget to another sub budget within the same project,
+- The salary transfer is from a parent budget to a sub budget or a sub budget to another sub budget within the same Award, or

-- Transfers from a non-grant budget to another non-grant budget
+- Transfers from a non-award budget to another non-award budget.

 Supporting Documents for Paper Recertifications